Water Density Calculator

 There are various units of water density.
-Actually, any combination of the units of mass and the units of volume are acceptable, but some of them are more prevalent than others.
+Any combination of the units of mass and the units of volume is acceptable, but some are more prevalent than others.
 The most commonly used units are:

 - [g/ml] or [g/cm³] – gram per milliliter or gram per cubic centimeter, which are equivalent to each other.